derickc/Fountainhead/README.md

 Fountainhead offers complete support of the Fountain syntax.
 For a complete overview of the Fountain syntax, go to [http://fountain.io/syntax](http://fountain.io/syntax).

-*Note: Leading spaces and tabs are supported if you're a person who thinks it's wrong for Action and Character to belong in alignment.*
+*Note: Leading spaces and tabs are supported.*

 What you want | How to get it
 --------------|---------------